Akshatt/ReceptionBot/README.md

 # ReceptionBot
-We have used the Rasa framework for building this chatbot.
+This chatbot is built using the Rasa Framework.

 ## Objective -
 To build a simple chatbot for a hotel.